WilliamKopans/MatchPackageBETA/README.md

 - If using a Mac, Install [XQuartz](https://www.xquartz.org/) ( [Tutorial](https://youtu.be/020jEnon8FA?t=175) ).

-- Download [this file](https://drive.google.com/file/d/1UBYbJjXV85MJSmrg9lHh00LHEZjIvLMK/view?usp=sharing) (top right is download button) and open R or RStudio to run the file.
+- Download [this file](https://drive.google.com/file/d/1UBYbJjXV85MJSmrg9lHh00LHEZjIvLMK/view?usp=sharing) (top right is download button) and double click the file to open in R or RStudio.
+Then, run the file.
 To run the file, select all then press command and return.
 Exact keybindings may change by operating system.
 Try control instead of command on a PC.
     - A lot of packages should start to download and this may take a few minutes.
 Each package is a matter of kilobytes, so although it looks like a lot, you are downloading the equivilent of one or two smartphone photos.